-This one if for the adventurous people!
-It is possible to hike to the summit of the Mount Batur, an active volcano, and watch the sunrise.
-We did it, and it was one of the highlights we have had in Bali.
-From Ubud, its a one hour drive to the start point for the Mount Batur trekking.
-The hike itself takes about 2 hours and is doable for most people.
+This one is for the adventurous people!
+It is possible to hike to the summit of the Mount Batur and watch the sunrise.
+Definitely one of the highlights during your time in Bali.
+From Ubud, it’s a one hour drive to the trailhead of the Mount Batur trekking.
+The hike itself takes anywhere between 1 and 2 hours and is doable for most people.
 For more information and our personal experience hiking the Mount Batur before sunrise, head over to this complete guide about the Mount Batur sunrise trekking.

 Visit the Sacred Monkey Forest

 One of the most popular things to do in Ubud is a visit to the Ubud Monkey Forest.
 This park, located in the centre of Ubud, is a big rainforest with monkeys roaming around free.
 It’s basically a beautiful walk through nature where you will encounter many (cheeky!) monkeys.
 So be aware and put all your loose items like sunglasses, hat, jewellery, phone etc. in your bag.
 These Ubud monkeys are known to snatch stuff from visitors.
 If this happens to you, don’t worry because the ‘security guys’ are walking around to help you get your stuff back from the monkeys.

 The Jungle Fish is an amazing open-air, split-level restaurant & hotel with a pool and swim-up bar in Bali.
 It’s a great place to relax for a day, especially if your own accommodation doesn’t have a swimming pool.